tpoikela/uvm-python/README.md

 HDL Simulators
 --------------

-Icarus Verilog (iverilog v11.0) and verilator (v4.030+) are free simulators, which can be used with cocotb. uvm-python uses cocotb to interface with these simulators.
+Icarus Verilog (iverilog v11.0) and verilator (v4.106) are free simulators, which can be used with cocotb. uvm-python uses cocotb to interface with these simulators.
 Memory backdoor access has issues with packed multi-dimensional arrays in verilator.
+Also, some other examples are not working with verilator yet.

 Proprietary simulators that work with cocotb can of course be used with uvm-python as well.